syedaffanhamdani/cs-jokes/ReadMe.md

 # Struggles of a developer

-half of the struggle in SW dev is believing you can problem at hand
+half of the struggle in SW dev is believing you can solve problem at hand

 # TDD and BDD